 Learn what Humanities First offers during the first year—and beyond.
-On this page you can find a description of this year's program, as well as an outline of our previous courses.
-You can read more about our programs goals on our About Us page.
+On this page you can find an overview of the program and a description of this coming year's courses.
+For more info, check out our Previous Years page and check out our current faculty on our People page.

-In 2021 – 2022, the theme of Humanities First is “Health and Wealth.”
-In the Fall, our lecture cohorts are taught by a team of faculty from English (professor Stephanie Clare), Linguistics (professor Naja Ferjan Ramirez), and Music History (professor Anne Searcy).
-Student teams will take the topic of Health and wealth as encountered in their readings and class discussion, and create public-facing Instagram feeds or digital Zines aimed at their peers.
+In 2022 – 2023, the theme of Humanities First is “Friends and Foes.”
+In the Fall, our lecture cohorts are taught by a team of faculty from Art History (professor Adair Rounthwaite), English & CHID (professor Anu Taranath), and Spanish & Portuguese Studies (professor Eduardo Viana da Silva).
+We will also be joined by Teaching Assistants from the departments of English (Hamza Ahmad), Slavic Languages & Literature (Taylor Eftimov), and Spanish & Portuguese Studies (Sheehan Trippel).
+Student teams will take the topic of Friends and Foes as encountered in their readings and class discussion, and create public-facing Instagram feeds or digital Zines aimed at their peers.
 In addition, students will create E-Portfolios that they will use to curate their four-year journey at the UW and convey that journey to the public (many students use these when seeking internships and employment).

 Students who complete the first year series will earn the designation “Humanities First Scholar” and will have the opportunity to apply for a Humanities First Internship, where they will develop their mentoring and communication skills with the incoming cohort of Humanities First students.

 Still curious about Humanities First?
 Check out our Previous Years page for our past themes, speakers and field trip destinations.
 Or you can watch our out our "Reimagining the Humanities" Virtual Seminar from January 28th, 2021.